Key takeaways

 Financial records management is how you collect, organize, secure, reconcile, retain, and retrieve your money records so you stay compliant and make smart decisions.
 If you are a freelancer, a startup founder, or you run finance in a small company, this guide is for you.
 We keep it practical and India focused, we want you audit ready all year.

 AI Accountant supports financial records management through a CA led managed service and a simple dashboard, but this guide is vendor neutral.
 Use what fits your stage and stack.
-For broader context, see references like JETIR, MCRHRDI, and Oracle Financial Management.
+For broader context, see references like the Institute of Chartered Accountants of India (ICAI) and Ministry of Corporate Affairs.

 Audit ready is a habit, not a scramble.
 Build routines, then let tools accelerate the routine.